frconor-ebook/meditations/_posts/2025-07-09-st-teresa-benedicta-of-the-cross-edith-stein.md

 In one of his writings, he says, "Development, maturity, emancipation of women should not mean a pretension to equality, to uniformity with men, a servile imitation of man\'s way of doing things.

 "That would not get us anywhere.
-Women would turn out losers, not because they are better than men or worse, but because they are different."
+Women would turn out losers, not because they are better than men or worse, but because they are different" (J. Escrivá, Conversations, Point 87).
 They have different things to bring to society.

 Today in our prayer we can look at this great woman and see the great legacy that she left to society: of virtue, of courage, of love for truth, of that desire to find the meaning and purpose of life.
 It\'s an important message for all young people today.